LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/interfaceandclass.md

   private String mBackendService;
   private String mCollapseKey;
   private int mCurrentUnreadMessagesCounter = -1;
-  //if we get unread messages counter from push message this value will contain it.
+  //if we get unread messages counter from push message this value contains it.
 }
 ```